tony/salt-states-configs/README.rst

 To do
 -----

-- use ports directory structure to manage apps
+- use ports hierarchy to organize apps
 - separate configs from apps
 - separate daemons from apps
 - separate daemons, from text, from curses, from x11 apps
+- wire in study.python.salt for salt.dev pillar

 Borrows from
 ------------